Oliver Wakeman: Yes

 In 2008, the official Yes website announced that Oliver Wakeman would tour with Yes in the band's 40th anniversary tour.
 However, the tour was postponed due to the illness of Yes singer Jon Anderson.
 A revamped In the Present Tour featuring Steve Howe, Chris Squire and Alan White of Yes plus Oliver Wakeman and Canadian singer Benoît David (filling in for Anderson) began in the fall of 2008 (under the moniker "Steve Howe, Chris Squire and Alan White of Yes"), and continued into 2009 (under the name "Yes").
 The second leg of the tour was cancelled after one date when Squire had to have an urgent leg operation on 11 February.

 Wakeman after a show with Yes in Brazil, November 2010.

 The band returned to touring in summer 2009 and this continued through to summer 2010.
 They also signed to Frontiers Records, an Italian record company.
-Yes started work on an album, with Wakeman, in October/November 2010 followed by a tour of South America in November/December of that year.
+Yes started work on an album with Wakeman in October/November 2010 followed by a tour of South America in November/December of that year.
 Though he worked with the band on the initial sessions for their first album in 10 years, Fly from Here, he was dismissed from Yes during recording.
 Wakeman stayed on for the Rite of Spring tour (March to early April 2011) and formally left following its completion.
 Asia and Drama era Yes keyboardist Geoff Downes, who replaced Wakeman for the rest of the album's sessions, was later announced as keyboardist for its upcoming summer tour.
 Some of Wakeman's contributions to Fly from Here nevertheless made it onto the released version of the album, and he was credited as having co-written one track.
 He also appears on the Yes CD and DVD release In the Present – Live from Lyon playing all of the keyboards.
-Oliver also appears in the documentary film which accompanies this release.
+Wakeman also appears in the documentary film which accompanies this release.

 In 2019, material Wakeman wrote and recorded with Yes was released as From a Page.